 PhD students currently supervised

-Greg Wells, ‘John Hall’s Little Book of Cures (1611-1635): A New Translation' (co-supervised with Claudia Stein, History).
+Greg Wells, ‘John Hall’s Little Book of Cures (ca. 1630–1635): A Critical Edition’ (project in the Centre for the Study of the Renaissance; co-supervised with Claudia Stein, History).

 Giacomo Comiati, on the influence of Horace in sixteenth-century Italian poetry (co-supervised with Simon Gilson, Italian).

 Leila Zammar, ‘Seventeenth-Century Performances at the Barberini Palace and in the Lost Barberini Theatre, Rome’ (project in the Centre for the Study of the Renaissance; co-supervised with Margaret Shewring, Theatre Studies).